 The nearest, London, UK, server delivered the fastest speeds, averaging 61.84 Mbps of our 75 Mbps baseline speed.

-The US server had slightly lower speed with about 56.25 Mbps.
+The US server had a slightly lower speed with about 56.25 Mbps.

 The performance began to dip when connected to Turkey and Russian servers, with both having an over 40% reduction in speed.

 |Speed before using TouchVPN||74.74 Mbps|

 TouchVPN doesn’t mention P2P anywhere on their website, but they support it on many of their servers.